-Credit risk assessment irrespective of ratings
+Assesment of credit risk irrespective of ratings

-For interest-bearing securities, the risk is managed by establishing requirements for the maximum risk exposure per rating class, both collectively and for individual issuers.
+For interest-bearing securities, the risk is managed by limiting maximum risk exposure per rating class, both collectively and for individual issuers.
 Storebrand also assesses credit risks and the correct rating level for investments, independent of the official ratings.